TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020- Georgia Election Racketeering Prosecution.md

 		- False Statements and Writings
 		- Solicitation of Violation of Oath by Public Officer
 		- False Statements and Writings
-	- Rudolph William Louis Giuliani -
+	- Rudolph William Louis Giuliani - Former Mayor of New York, Trump's Personal Lawyer
 		- Violation of the Georgia RICO (Racketeer Influenced And Corrupt Organizations) Act
 		- Solicitation of Violation of Oath by Public Officer
 		- False Statements and Writings